-John Adams recently launched their fantastic new Facebook page JA Craft Club, packed with ideas, tips, competitions and reviews.
+John Adams recently launched their fantastic new Facebook page JA Create & Play Club, packed with ideas, tips, competitions, and reviews.
 It’s the perfect place to inspire creative fun.
 To celebrate the new Facebook page we have joined up with them to review some products from their fabulous creative toy range.
 First up is Pixelo Neon, the electronic pen that you can create oodles of dotty designs with.

 The Pixelo Neon from John Adams has an RRP of £18.99 and is suitable for ages 6+.
 The set comes with everything you need to create fabulous pictures with dotted effects.
 Here’s what you get: